yasoli06/jr-software-engineer-test/README.md

 # Commerce Services - Technical Interview

-## Context:

-We would like to evaluate both skills: backend development and ops knowledge.
-We have prepared two independent tests.

-## Dev part

 ### Problem:

 We are an online book store.
 We receive book orders from customers and process them.